 Occasionally, you have cause to throw what is called a Splashing Weapon.
 Vials of Holy Water thrown at the undead are the most common splashing weapon.
 All splash weapons are considered to be range 15/30, unless otherwise noted.

-When you throw a splashing weapon, you make an Attack Roll using your Sling Proficiency against AC 15.
+When you throw a splashing weapon, you can target a square.
+You then make a d20 test using Dexterity; unmodified by any bonus.
+The DC of this test is 15.
 If you hit, the Splashing weapons lands on-target, and you can select any corner of the square you were targeting to be the center of the 5-foot burst of the splashing weapon.
+Alternatively, you can select to have the splash weapon strike a foe in the square that you were aiming at; instead causing only the foe to take the effect, as well as a number of points of bludgeoning damage equal to your Strength Modifier (minimum of 0).